jarrodmillman/pose-stats/description.md

 The others are domain-specific communities that foster the development of libraries and infrastructure that address field-specific concerns.

 We envision that the proposed OSE, similarly, will become a community-owned structure that provides operational and governance guidelines, and that supports the organization of, contribution to, and sustainance of computational libraries.
-However, instead of being specific to any *domain*, it will focus on *statistical methods* as a whole.
+However, instead of being specific to a specific *domain*, it will focus on *statistical methods* as a whole.
 While the boundaries of the OSE are yet to be established, it may, for example, provide technical and community guidance, host technique-specific or software engineering knowledge, or provide shared infrastructure.

 Scientific Python is characterized by several larger, well-established libraries that have coalesced from smaller, experimental packages.